dogmaticcentral/progesterone/README.md

 ## So, functional TF sites or not?
 Print the table you have just made, and take it to a competent experimentalist.
 (S)he might be able to help.

+## TODO

+Most of clunkyness in the pipeline comes from treating the UCSC and info in different ways.
+Register any new data into a local database as the first step, perhaps removing the need for the raw _data folder entirely.